 The Prepared Environment

-Glen Abbey Montessori School classrooms have been carefully designed by the owner/administrator and teacher, Mrs. J, to meet the needs of our students.
-They are prepared environments, meaning that the furniture is scaled to the size of the child, and materials are carefully displayed on open shelves that are easily accessible and inviting to our students.
+Glen Abbey Montessori School classrooms have been carefully designed, in order to meet the needs of our students.
+They are prepared environments, meaning that the furniture is scaled to the size of the child, and the materials are carefully displayed on open shelves that are easily accessible and inviting to our students.
 The materials are arranged in such a way as to capture your child’s interest, and help him/her learn independently.

 Personalized not Generalized

 Children develop at different rates, and they learn in different ways.
-The Montessori philosophy complements individual development as the teacher is meant to guide children according to their interest and level.
-At Glen Abbey Montessori School, we take pride in the fact that we have the ability to guide our students by focusing in on each child’s unique personality and learning preferences.
+The Montessori philosophy complements individual development as the teacher is meant to guide children according to their interests and different levels.
+At Glen Abbey Montessori School, we take pride in the fact that we have the ability to guide our students by focusing on each child’s unique personality and learning preferences.
 This is extremely important for young students within the age range of 2.5 years to 6 years old.
 We are able to provide this service due to our low student-teacher ratio of 1:8.

 Cooperative, not Competitive

 The Montessori method encourages a cooperative, rather than a competitive environment.
-At Glen Abbey Montessori School, students are not ranked.
-We always encourage our students to “do their best, not to determine whom is best”.
+At Glen Abbey Montessori School, students are not graded, as each child works at their own pace.
+We always encourage our students to “do their best, and not to determine who is best”.
 Cooperation, and a sense of community, rather than competition, sets the environment.
-All students are guided to perform at their highest level while respecting and celebrating the good work of others.
+All students are guided and encouraged to perform at their highest level while respecting and celebrating the good work of others.

 Freedom and Discipline

-Dr. Maria Montessori developed her method of teaching from many years of observation and experience, and she discovered that unless children had self-discipline they could not have freedom, but in the same vein if you did not allow them freedom, self-discipline could not exist.
-Therefore, as a result it is our goal as teachers at Glen Abbey Montessori School, to instill self-discipline in your child, and give him / her opportunities for freedom of choice.
+Dr. Maria Montessori developed her method of teaching from many years of observation and experience, and she discovered that unless children had self-discipline they could not have freedom, but in the same vein, if you did not allow them freedom, self-discipline could not exist.
+Therefore, as a result, it is our goal at Glen Abbey Montessori School, to instill self-discipline in your child, and give him/her opportunities for freedom of choice.

 Exposure to their World